Upper School World Languages

 Students will also have opportunities to read books at their current level of proficiency and build their cultural literacy through units on American history, proverbs, culture, and the Bible.
 Gaining fluency as well as grammatical accuracy are both emphasized in the course.
 Students will gain more precision in English verb tenses and begin to write with more complex grammatical structures.

-ESL III helps advanced level students achieve college-level English proficiency in reading, writing, listening, and speaking.
+English as a Second Language III helps advanced level students achieve college-level English proficiency in reading, writing, listening, and speaking.
 At the end of the course, students should be able to achieve a 90 or above on the TOEFL.
 Key features of the course include:

 - intensive work on expanding academic vocabulary;

 - extensive reading at current level of proficiency;

 - intensive reading of and listening to academic texts and lectures.